kutuluk/loglevel-plugin-remote/README.md

 - **interval** (number) - a time in milliseconds between sending messages.
 By default is 1000 (one second).

-- **backoff** (function) - a function used to increase the sending interval after each failed send.
-By default, it doubles the interval and adds 10% jitter.
-Having reached the value of 30 seconds, the interval increase stops.
+- **backoff** (function|object) - a function used to increase the sending interval after each failed send.
+The function receives the duration of the previous suspend and returns the duration of the next suspend.
+Instead of the function backoff can be represented by an object with 3 properties: `multiplier`, `jitter` and `limit`.
+By default, it doubles the interval (multiplier=2) and adds 10% jitter (jitter=0.1).
+Having reached the value of 30 seconds (limit=30000), the interval increase stops.
 After successful sending, the interval will be reset to the initial value.

 - **capacity** (number) - the size of the queue in which messages are accumulated between sending.
 By default is 500.
 Overflow will delete the oldest messages.
 It is forbidden to set the value to 0 - in this case the default value will be used.